jozr/photo-app/README.md

 ```console
 $ rails s
 ```
-It should now be available at `localhost:3000`.
+Now, it will be available at `http://localhost:3000`.

-Alternatively, the live app is on [Heroku](http://photobook-app.herokuapp.com/).
+The live app is also on [Heroku](http://photobook-app.herokuapp.com/).

 ##Authors
 [Josie](https://github.com/jozwright)
 and
 [Meghan](https://github.com/pdxmeghan)

+##Tools
+Rails
+PostgreSQL
+ActiveRecord
+Ruby Gems

 ##License
 MIT